larkintuckerllc/techskills-introtowebpack/lessons/techskills-introtowebpack-4-production_builds.md

       - Test
         - URL
           - production/dist/index.html
+  - [_Question_:]
+    - Looks we have our production build, what are we missing?
+      - There are several convienence fixes we can do.
   - HTML
      - Normally, the contents of the dist folder are transitory.
 But we have our index.html in there.
      - Also, there are cases where we can split the bundle (but our index.html has hard-coded reference to main.bundle.js).